ODA Spending

 Bilateral Spending

 Japan’s bilateral agricultural ODA amounted to US$727 million in 2022, an increase of 20% from 2021 levels.
-In 2022, agricultural water resources received the largest share of bilateral funding (34%), followed by food crop production (8%), and forestry development (8%).
+In 2022, agricultural water resources received the largest share of bilateral funding at 34%, followed by 8% to food crop production, and 8% for forestry development.

 Multilateral Spending and Commitments

 Multilateral ODA to agriculture stood at US$387 million in 2022, representing 35% of total agricultural ODA.
-This does not include funding earmarked through multilaterals.
-The largest recipient was the GCF ( US$174 million), followed by the International Development Association ( US$115 million), and IFC ( US$31 million).
+This does not include earmarked funding through multilaterals.
+The largest recipient was the GCF ( US$174 million), followed by the IDA ( US$115 million), and IFC ( US$31 million).

 Japan joined the GAFSP in 2012 and pledged US$30 million to GAFSP’s private sector window.
 By the end of 2016, Japan had disbursed the full amount.
 No further pledges or disbursements have been made to GAFSP since then.